God Gives Grace, He is Gracious and Patient

-The One True God, Jesus Christ, literally showers us with His grace/favor.
-"Grace upon grace" in John 1 means that because of Jesus, God's favor will continually be upon us.
-Is there anyone in your life that would favor you continuously?
-Probably not, because as life is, we all mess up more than we want to think of, and people aren't gracious and patient like God is.
+The One True God always showers us with His grace (or favor).
+"Grace upon grace" in John chapter one means that because of Jesus, God's favor will continually be upon us.
+Is there anyone in your life who would favor you constantly?
+Probably not, because as life is, we all mess up more than we want to think, and people aren't gracious and patient like God is.
 Isn't it an amazing gift that we are in God's continuous favor throughout our lives and into eternity?
-(Isaiah 30:18; 2 Corinthians 9:14-15).

-...and we saw His glory, glory as of the only begotten from the Father, full of grace and truth...
-For of His fullness we have all received, and grace upon grace...
-Grace and truth were realized through Jesus Christ.
+...and we saw His glory, glory as of the only begotten from the Father, full of grace and truth... of His fullness we have all received, and grace upon grace... grace and truth were realized through Jesus Christ.
 John 1:14, 16-17 NASB®

 Grace is a beautiful word with a beautiful meaning.
 Grace has the idea of favor, beauty, joy, acceptance, benefit, pleasure, gratitude, and kindness in it.
 A gracious thing, act, or person brings kindness, thankfulness, joy, and beauty to the receiver.
 Grace goes beyond what is expected from the giver, and has no expectation of something in return.
 In other words, grace is favor freely given to you - you don't earn it.
 In human terms grace/favor is only given to a friend, not to an enemy.

 However, God's grace goes beyond human grace.
-Even though we were God's enemies because of our sin, He still loved us, and rejoiced over us; so He wanted to freely shower His grace upon us.
+Even though we were God's enemies because of our sin, He still loved us, and rejoiced over us, so He wanted to freely shower His grace upon us.
 Do you feel your sins can never be forgiven?
 God's grace forgave you (Romans 3:23-24, 5:15, 21; Ephesians 1:7).
 Are you struggling with life?
 His grace is sufficient for your every need or struggle (2 Corinthians 9:8).
 Do you feel helpless or perhaps overwhelmed?
-God's grace will give you the power you need to overcome anything (Ephesians 3:7; 2 Timothy 1:9, 2:1).
+God's grace will give you the power you need to overcome anything (2 Timothy 1:9, 2:1).
 Have you lost a loved one, or maybe are afraid of death?
-The grace of God gives you absolute assurance of eternal life (Ephesians 2:4-7).
+The grace of God gives you absolute assurance of eternal life (Ephesians 2:4-9).

 How do you feel about God's favor towards you?
 It amazes me about every day.

-Jesus Christ brings God's gift of grace to us (John 1:14-17).
-Because of the awful fix we were in as sinners, it's pretty evident salvation had to be given to us by grace (Romans 11:6).
-So God freely gives us His unearned and undeserved favor, bringing salvation to us.
+Because of the awful fix we were in as sinners, it's pretty evident salvation had to be given to us by grace, so God freely gives us His unearned and undeserved favor, bringing salvation to us (Romans 11:6).
 We receive the gracious gift of being saved from our sins like we would receive any gift - we take it.
 However, instead of using our hand to take the gracious gift of salvation from God, we take it by belief or faith in Jesus Christ.
-That's an amazing truth which is almost too good to be true, but it is.
+This is an amazing truth which is almost too good to be true, but it is.

 But God...because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved)...so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus.
 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 Ephesians 2:4-9 NASB®